 Tóng (桐): A category of wood.
 The 1051 CE book "Tong Guide" (桐谱, Tóng Pǔ), the earliest reference I know of, lists six varieties of Tong.
 Only some of them are in the Paulownia genus, so "Tong" is not a direct equivalent to Paulownia.
 (2)

 Pāotóng (泡桐): Modern Mandarin name for Paulownia.

-Wútóng (梧桐): A name often given as the wood used in guzhengs, but covers multiple species.
-A common translation for Wútóng is Firmiana simplex, but F. simplex is not the most popular wood used for guzheng soundboards (that honor goes to Paulownia), and the most knowledgable source I have on this, Carol Chang, says F. simplex is a poor choice for a soundboard.
+Wútóng (梧桐): A name often given as the wood used in guzheng, but covers multiple species.
+A common translation for Wútóng is Firmiana simplex, but F. simplex is not the most popular wood used for guzheng soundboards (that honor goes to Paulownia), and the most knowledgeable source I have on this, Carol Chang, says F. simplex is a poor choice for a soundboard.
 Further evidence of these confusions come from ancient records.
 Those that praise "Wútóng" trees for their instrument-quality wood mention purple flowers.
 F. simplex flowers with green, yellow, or white-tinted blossoms.
-The only modern English language source I have that goes into detail about the construction of guzhengs says that the Wútóng used in Taiwan for instruments is both Firmiana simplex and an unknown species of tree from Canada, where F. simplex cannot survive.
+The only modern English language source I have that goes into detail about the construction of guzheng says that the Wútóng used in Taiwan for instruments is both Firmiana simplex and an unknown species of tree from Canada, where F. simplex cannot survive.

 At one point in history Wútóng could well have meant a particular species.
 It is, after all, listed as one of the six woods in the Tong Guide.
 In the modern day though it's used in at least three ways:

 The people in Shanghai use Wútóng as shorthand for Fàguó Wútóng (法国梧桐, Fàguó = "French") to refer to Platanus × acerifolia, a hybrid tree created in Europe and imported by the French to Shanghai.